hofstadter-io/cuetorials.com/content/go-api/loading/_index.md

 Loading CUE aims to mimic the process the CLI uses to construct a value from entrypoints or arguments.
 This section and subsections go over the loading process and configuration.
-The next section deals with managing the the gaps and differences.
+The next section deals with managing the the gaps and differences to fully replicate the CLI behavior.
 {{</lead>}}